Code-Institute-Submissions/jmarcosdias-tasty_JuneResub/README.md

 This section presents the status of the development of the <em>What's for Dinner</em> website along the way.

-### Starting the project with 8 user stories to do
+### Start the project with 8 user stories to do

 Fri May 13 20:40:28 2022 +0100
 ![image](https://user-images.githubusercontent.com/87392921/168377764-24ce531b-60ae-4e17-8682-23b9382b96d0.png)

-### Starting working on the view recipe list user story
+### Start working on the view recipe list user story

 Fri May 13 20:40 2022 +0100
 ![image](https://user-images.githubusercontent.com/87392921/168442707-5aba4960-23bb-4d9a-8983-f8be1292c173.png)